DNN-Connect/razor-blade-tutorial-app/readme.md

 <img src="app-icon.png" align="right">

-# Razor Blade Tutorial App
+# Razor Blade Tutorial App for v1.1

 This is a 2sxc app to quickly learn/discover what _[Razor Blade](https://github.com/DNN-Connect/razor-blade)_ can do for you and see the various syntax examples.